Frequently Asked Questions Before the Wedding Day

 Don't worry!
 We've shot many weddings in the rain and we always come prepared with rain gear for ourselves and our cameras.
 I always suggest having a backup location for photos if it rains.
 Is there a pretty covered porch at the venue? or a covered location nearby?
 Maybe the venue has an awesome space with lots of natural light.

-I also have clear bubble umbrellas for my couples.
-If you want, you can buy plain black umbrellas without writing for the bridal party and we can always make the best of it and do some fun photos in the rain with everyone!
+If you want, you can buy plain black, or bubble umbrellas for the bridal party and we can always make the best of it and do some fun photos in the rain with everyone!

 10.What's your number one piece of advice for the wedding day?

 By the time the big day is here, you've done everything you can to plan the perfect event.
 My number 1 piece of advice is to enjoy every moment of the day.
 Smile, snuggle, and be present in the moments as they unfold.
 You've planned a beautiful wedding, now sit back and allow all your hard work to pay off.
 We can't wait to document your love story!